polterguy/fine-tune-hyperlambda/README.md

 Below are hyper parameters I've had success with in some example runs.

-1. Epochs - **auto**
+1. Epochs - 5
-2. Batch size - **auto**
+2. Batch size - 4
-3. LR multiplier - 0.17
+3. LR multiplier - 0.10

 If you're successful, you should have training loss around 0.3 - 0.6, and full validation loss at 0.3 higher than training loss, between 0.6 and 0.9.

+Notice, during inference you should use around 0.0 and 0.1 in temperature to tighten its result better.

 ## Example test prompts

+* How do I convert a string to an integer?
+* How do I open a database connection?
+* How do I concatenate 2 strings?
 * How do I send an email?
-* How do I concatenate 2 strings?
+* Write an endpoint taking age and name, and responding with a personal greeting
 * Select contacts records from my ERP database.
-My database is SQLite, and I want to use CRUD slots.
 * Create an endpoint that allows me to return records from my employees table in my hr database with paging and sorting.
 * Create an endpoint allowing me to create new items in my contacts table in my CRM database.
-It's got name, email, and phone columns, and I want only admin users to be able to execute it.
+* Generate an endpoint that only partner users can execute
 * Generate code for an endpoint allowing me to update items in my stock table in my logistics database
-* How do I delete a record from contacts in crm database using CRUD slots?
+* How do I delete a record from contacts in crm database?
 * Create an endpoint taking a name filter that's using SQL slots to return customers from my sales db
 * Create an endpoint that sends an email with subject, body, name and email as arguments
 * Create an endpoint that loads a file specified as an argument and returns its content back to caller.